jbarnett8/AuraFlight/README.md

 - `prediction_altitude_time_predictions.png`: True and predicted classification along the altitude plot
 - `prediction_confidence.png`: Model confidence in its predictions as a function of time
 - `prediction_lat_lon_predictions.png`: Predicted classification along the latitude and longitude plot

+## Additional Code
+Because some of the code used to generate results in the paper rely on access to specialized hardware (the OAK-D camera system, specifically), we have not provided these files to avoid confusion.
+However, they, along with the image data, are available upon request.

 ## Citation